viktornar/hiccup/README.md

 For data mapping from one data (reward, basket, game) class into another (trainer context) I'm using map struct.
 This library let to simplify such data flow between data classes.

-At the end I was able to reach level 15 with around 3810 score in best case.
-On average, I'm always able to reach level 15 with around 2500 score, but I believe that it can be improved, but I need to know what kind of logic is under the hood in game engine.
+At the end I was able to reach level 15 with 4001 score in best case.
+On average, I'm always able to reach level 15 with around 3000 score, but I believe that it can be improved, but I need to know what kind of logic is under the hood in game engine.

 ## What was wrong?

 State machine?
 It seems that mys solution is not so good as I thought at start.
 Api of state machine that was created is complicated and not clear.
-It is also have a bug.
-Stack overflow occur if we have more than 180 turns.
-Do not figure out have to dispose correctly events in subject.

-It would be interesting to implement decision tree for solving this game, but I have a limited amount of time and will leave this maybe (repeat again, maybe :D) in the future.
+It would be interesting to implement decision tree for solving this game, but I have a limited amount of time and will leave this maybe (repeat, maybe :D) in the future.

 ## Development